fzyzcjy/flutter_rust_bridge/book/src/integrate/ios_headers.md

 If there are [multi-blocks](https://cjycode.com/flutter_rust_bridge/feature/multiple_files.html):

-- For iOS, just add the shared C header file(`#import "bridge_generated_shares.h"` as default) along with `#import "GeneratedPluginRegistrant.h"` in `Runner-Bridging-Header.h`.
+- For iOS, just add the shared C header file(`#import "bridge_generated_shared.h"` as default) along with `#import "GeneratedPluginRegistrant.h"` in `Runner-Bridging-Header.h`.
 And there is no need for other C header files.
 - For MacOS, just set the shared C header file as **Objective-C Bridging Header**.

 For all cases, the `AppDelegate.swift` should be the same as that in the single-block case.
 Because `dummy_method_to_enforce_bundling` is defined in the shared generated C header file, which is acted as a manager controlling all C header files for regular Api blocks.